algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

   - the seasonality of the product,
   - the region or country of origin

-  If the Users specified the type of of product they are looking for, they will have access to specific filters for that type of product:
+  If the Users specify the type of product they are looking for, they will have access to specific filters for that type of product:

-  - for the **wine** type, the user unlock the following filters:
+  - for the **wine** type, the user unlocks the following filters:
     - the color of the wine (red, white, rosé, sparkling),
     - the grape variety,
     - the sweetness level (dry, semi-dry, sweet),
     - the alcohol content
-  - for the **cheese** type, the user unlock the following filters:
+  - for the **cheese** type, the user unlocks the following filters:
     - the milk type (cow, goat, sheep),
     - the texture (soft, hard, semi-soft),
     - the aging process (fresh, aged, blue-veined),
     - the flavor profile (mild, strong, spicy)
-  - for the **meal** type, the user unlock the following filters:
+  - for the **meal** type, the user unlocks the following filters:
-    - the dieatary restrictions (vegetarian, vegan, gluten-free),
+    - the dietary restrictions (vegetarian, vegan, gluten-free),
     - the region of origin (Provence, Bordeaux, ...)

 ### Bar-Code Scanner